-The FIFO pointers reset procedure can be done periodically or only once during initialization as the pointers automatically return to the initial position when the FIFO has been filled.
-To reset the FIFO periodically, it is necessary to have FRAME and OSTR signals to repeat at multiple of 8 FIFO samples.
-To disable FIFO reset, set fifo\reset\ena and multi\sync\ena (CONFIG0) to 0.
+The reset can be done periodically or only once during initialization as the pointer automatically returns to the initial position when the FIFO has been filled.
+To enable a single reset, fifo_reset_ena (CONFIG0, bit 5) must be set to 0 after initialization.